 postnatal recovery near me diastasic recti.jpg

-So whether you’re recovering from birth, further into your postnatal year(s) or are still pregnant, here are 5 things that you need to know about diastasis.
+So what to think and where to begin?
+Whether you’re recovering from birth, further into your postnatal year(s) or are still pregnant, here is my perspective on 5 things that you need to know about diastasis.

 What is Diastasis Recti, exactly?